Thisisjameswyn/CurrencyExchanger/README.md

 * Delete .git if needing a clean commit history
 * Initilize git
 * Add remote repository to new git
+* Create a file called .env in the top level of the directory
 * Make first commit only adding .gitignore to commit
+* Inside the .env file place the following line of code: API_KEY=[Your API key goes here without brackets]
 * Open new repo to begin npm initilization

 ### With Github